mattflipsbits/DuinoDays/Day3/Day3.md

 ## Day 3: Voltage, Resistance, and Current!
 Ohm My!
 (Part 1)

-For the next few lessons, we'll briefly step away from programming to learn some basic electrical properties, namely voltage, resistance, and current, as well as the mathematical relationship between the three, known as Ohm's Law.
-We'll also learn how to use our digital multimeter to measure these properties.
+For the next few lessons, we'll briefly step away from programming to learn some basic electrical properties, namely voltage, resistance, and current, the mathematical relationship between them (known as Ohm's Law), and how to measure them using a multimeter.

+We will then use this information to design our first circuit: lighting an LED by pressing a button.

 ### Today's Goals
 - Introduction to electrical charge, voltage, current, resistance and Ohm's Law